 The Freerider Elements is a water-resistant version of the standard Freerider

-The Freerider Elements is a water-resistant version of the standard Freerider.
-The mesh panels have been eliminated from the synthetic upper and it’s treated with a DWR (durable water repellent) coating to help bead and repel water.
+The Five Ten Freerider Elements is a water-resistant version of the standard Freerider.
+No mesh panels and it’s treated with a DWR coating to repel water.

 Water can still get into the top of the shoe, but it offers a bit more protection when riding through puddles and on wet trails.